joncojonathan/ginlong-wifi/README.md

 Click 'Save' and when prompted 'Restart'

 ## Using the script(s)
-There are two scripts here, 'read-ginlong.bash' and 'read-ginlong.py' the bash script uses bash commands and needs to be run on a Linux machine.
+There are two scripts here, `read-ginlong.bash` and `read-ginlong.py` the bash script uses bash commands and needs to be run on a Linux machine.
 The other is written in Python and should run on any Python enabled system, although this one is also for Linux based systems.
 You only need one of them, they both do the same thing.